-Red Canary’s PagerDuty integration allows pages to be triggered as part of an automation playbook.
+Integrating with PagerDuty allows Red Canary to trigger PagerDuty incidents as part of an automation playbook.

-- Click PagerDuty > Create PagerDuty Incident > Add to Playbook.
+- Click PagerDuty, Create PagerDuty Incident, and then click Add to Playbook.

 - Click Save & Connect with PagerDuty.

 - You will be redirected to the PagerDuty site and asked to authorize Red Canary.
 Following that, you will be returned to Red Canary.